tacatac/archnosh/README.md

 *Caveat emptor.*

 ### The packages

 This is a split-package PKGBUILD which will generate several packages, covering the toolset aswell as a service bundle collection which together can provide a complete working system.

+Use the latest available released archive, i.e. the latest tagged git commit.

 #### Dependencies